SubhradeepSS/MDB-lite/README.md

 For running the project, navigate to the project directory and follow the given instructions:

-- For running the development server,Open terminal/cli and run:
+- For running the development server, open terminal/cli and run:
   ```sh
     npm run dev
   ```
-- For tesing the server :
+- For tesing the server:

   ```sh
     npm run start